-Total credits: 18 Tota d credits: 18 ------------------- ------ ------------ ----
+Total credits: 18 ------------------- --

 Social Science

 Applied Data Analysis Concentration Objective

 The program would allow undergraduate students and non-degree seeking students to gain qualitative and quantitative data analysis skills that prepare them for the world of work.
 Students who complete the concentration will apply these skills in at least one multi-semester social science research project.